 That group suggested politically toxic but utterly reasonable changes in U.S. social safety net spending, including raising the retirement age for Social Security recipients and cutting subsidies for student loans, farmers and government retirees.
 From the ever-thoughtful Nancy Pelosi, who immediately declared the Commission’s suggestions “simply unacceptable,” to President Obama who ended up running for cover, Democrats distanced themselves from making hard fiscal choices.
 Like Hollande, Obama managed to be out of town when the Simpson-Bowles Commission reported their conclusions.

-Unlike the Obama administration, France’s leadership has bowed to the pressure of job losses by moving ahead (albeit in a more gradual manner) with at least one suggestion of the Gallois report.
-They have little choice.
+Unlike the Obama administration, France’s leadership may not have the luxury of ignoring the report.
 The IMF warned Monday that “the ability of the French economy to rebound is… undermined by a competitiveness problem.”
 The international agency said that while financial risks are abating, France’s “competitiveness gap” was the country’s main challenge for growth and job creation.
 The IMF pinpointed issues that need to be addressed, including “stronger containment and rationalization of public spending…to create room for a reduction of the tax burden over the medium term,” labor market reforms and lower taxes on financial income.

 The IMF is not looking at France in isolation.
 Au contraire.
 They point out that the country’s prospects are at risk in part because their major trading partners – Italy and Spain – have followed Germany in making “deep reforms.”